 WHERE TO STAY IN CYPRUS

-A lot of budget option is available for accommodation in Cyprus.
-Where you can sleep in a dorm room or a room from €15, while you can stay in a budget hotel for as low as €40.
+You can sleep in a dorm room or a room for €15, while you can stay in a budget hotel for as low as €40.
 There are so many to choose from depending on what type and how luxurious you want your stay to be starting from €100.

 MOST INSTAGRAMMABLE PLACES IN CYPRUS AND INSTAGRAMMABLE SPOTS IN CYPRUS